bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/create-react-app-master/.github/ISSUE_TEMPLATE/bug_report.md

   There are two ways to do it:

     * Create a new app and try to reproduce the issue in it.
-      This is useful if you roughly know where the problem is, or can’t share the real code.
+      This is useful if you roughly know where the problem is, or can't share the real code.

-    * Or, copy your app and remove things until you’re left with the minimal reproducible demo.
+    * Or, copy your app and remove things until you're left with the minimal reproducible demo.
       This is useful for finding the root cause.
 You may then optionally create a new project.

-  This is a good guide to creating bug demos: https://stackoverflow.com/help/mcve Once you’re done, push the project to GitHub and paste the link to it below:
+  This is a good guide to creating bug demos: https://stackoverflow.com/help/mcve Once you're done, push the project to GitHub and paste the link to it below:
 -->

 (Paste the link to an example project and exact instructions to reproduce the issue.)